 Simpson Code of Conduct related to Harassment

 Harassment.
-Physical abuse, threatening comments, or intimidation of any person on college owned or controlled property or at a college sponsored or supervised functions, or conduct which threatens or endangers the health or safety of any member of the University community or any other person or persons.
+Physical abuse, threatening comments, or intimidation of any person on college owned or controlled property or at a college sponsored or supervised functions, or conduct which threatens or endangers the health or safety of any member of the College community or any other person or persons.
 Such conduct includes, but is not limited to stalking, cyber stalking, harassment, and retaliation as a result of complaints or alleged misconduct.
 (Please refer to the Sexual and Relationship Misconduct Policy)

 Resources & Policies for Faculty, Staff & Students Brochure (print & share)